Selecting a language will automatically trigger the translation of the page content.

 The offer of sale to the tenant is valid for the first 2 months of the notice.

-If the tenant accepts the offer to sell the house within the set time, any promise of sale signed by the owner and another buyer is canceled.
+If the tenant accepts the offer to sell the house within the set time, any promise of sale signed between the owner and another buyer is canceled.

-From the date of sending his reply to the owner, the tenant has a period of 2 months to sign the bill of sale.
-If the tenant applies for a real estate loan, the time allowed to sign the bill of sale is 4 months.
+From the date of sending his reply to the owner, the tenant has 2 months to sign the bill of sale.
+If the tenant requests a mortgage, the period allowed for signing the bill of sale shall be Four months.

-The period of notice shall be extended until the expiry of the period for completion of the sale.
+The period of notice shall be extended until the end of the period for completion of the sale.

 Refusal of the offer to sell